 In January 2013 the ARDOT published the Arkansas Statewide Transit Coordination Plan: 2012 (TCP).
-The TCP replaces the sixteen-separate local transit coordination plans that were developed in 2007 and 2008 as a result of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
-In Northwest Arkansas, the TCP replaces the NWA Public Transit-Human Services Coordinated Transportation Plan (Coordination Plan).
-ARDOT is currently in the process of updating the 2012 Statewide Coordination Plan.
+The TCP replaced the sixteen-separate local transit coordination plans that were developed in 2007 and 2008 as a result of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+In Northwest Arkansas, the TCP replaced the NWA Public Transit-Human Services Coordinated Transportation Plan (Coordination Plan).